-Mulled Wine is a traditional holiday beverage made with red wine and mulling spices.
-Delicious, cozy, and guaranteed to warm you from the inside out, mulled wine is basically everything you want in life come Christmas time.
+Mulled Wine is a traditional holiday drink made with red wine, brandy, and mulling spices like cloves, star anise, and cinnamon.
+It’s delicious, cozy, and guaranteed to warm you from the inside out.

 Mulled Wine, in its simplest form, is a wine that has been spiced, sweetened, and served warm- usually with some sort of hard liquor.